JJkrokoder/msptools/docs/source/installation.rst

 **Clone the repository:**

 Use the link <https://github.com/JJkrokoder/msptools/tree/main> to the GitHub repository.
-Then clone it and navigate into the root directory using the following command:
+Then clone it and navigate into the root directory using the following commands:

 .. code-block:: console